 When it has come time to seek similar information over the past 15 years, among the industry trends I have tracked is the increasing number of “I don’t know” answers we receive via reader surveys.
 Proof in point: Our “Trends” survey that was administered in January to transportation directors and supervisors on special needs issues.

-Total operational budgets are an easy enough figure to arrive to, but the real issue is breaking down the numbers.
+Total operational budgets are an easy enough figure to arrive at, but the real issue is breaking down the numbers.
 Thirty percent of responders could not provide a real or estimated number of general or special education students they transport one-way daily via the school bus.
 A handful of readers said they don’t even transport students with disabilities.

-Meanwhile, only about 19 percent of readers could tell us what their actual per pupil spend is for general education students.
-Worse yet, less than 10 percent could provide a per pupil figure for students with IEPs that require transportation.
+Meanwhile, only about 19 percent of readers could tell us what their actual per-pupil spend is for general education students.
+Worse yet, less than 10 percent could provide a per-pupil figure for students with IEPs that require transportation.
 A handful of readers did provide cost-per-mile or even cost-per-boarding figures, instead.

 Surveys being what they are, an imperfect beast, there are bound to be anomalies of data.
 But to this extent?
-No one I’ve ever spoken with in this industry can argue with the presumption that student transportation data is grossly lacking.
+No one I’ve ever spoken within this industry can argue with the presumption that student transportation data is grossly lacking.
 Why is this?

 The short answer?
 Federal, state and local laws and regulations often do not require financial data on student transportation expenditures and reimbursement to be collected comprehensively or uniformly nationwide.
 That’s a fact that one prominent industry expert explained to me.